Investors use valuation ratios to help decide whether a security looks reasonably priced. This chapter focuses on two common ratios:

 - EPS = $10.00

-When information is presented in this manner, the dividend payout ratio formula slightly changes:
+When the information is presented this way, the dividend payout ratio formula is written as:

-Now that we’ve covered EPS, let’s go back to the original question on the dividend payout ratio:
+Now go back to the dividend payout ratio question:

 An investor is researching a stock and performing several calculations to determine its quality.
 They find the following pieces of data: